gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 If T-valid timer expires either at Client or Server, it will generate an ERROR chunk and an ABORT chunk.
 ERROR CAUSE will indicate ETMOVALIDATE meaning that a timeout error has been happening during VALIDATION of SCTP Endpoints.

+# Procedures

+## Establishment of an Encrypted Association

+An SCTP Endpoint acting as Client willing to create an Encrypted Association shall send to the remote peer an INIT chunk containing the CRYPT parameter (see {{sctp-encryption-chunk-newchunk-crypt}}) where the Crypto Engines lists all the supported encryption engines, given in order of preference (see {{sctp-encryption-chunk-init-options}}).

+As alternative, an SCTP Endpoint acting as Server willing to support only Encrypted Associations shall ignore any INIT chunk not containing the CRYPT parameter.

+An SCTP Endpoint acting as Server, when receiving an INIT chunk with CRYPT parameter, will search the list of Crypto Engines for a common choice and will reply with INIT-ACK containing the CRYPT parameter with the chosen Crypto Engine.
+When the Server cannot find a supported Crypto Engine, it will silently discard the INIT chunk.

+When Client and Server have agreed on an Encrypted Association by means of handshaking INIT/INIT-ACK with a common Encryption Engine, only Control Chunks and Encrypted Chunks will be accepted.
+Any Data chunk being sent on an Encrypted Association will be silently discarded.

+After completion of initial handshake, that is after COOKIE-ECHO and COOKIE-ACK, the Encryption Engine shall initialize itself by transferring its own data as Payload of the ENCRYPT chunk (see {{sctp-encryption-chunk-newchunk-crypt-struct}}).
+At completion of Encryption Engine initialization, the setup of the Encrypted Association is complete and from that time on only ENCRYPT chunks will be exchanged.
+Any other type of chunks will be silently discarded.

+After completion of Encrypted Association initialization, the Client SHOULD send to the Server an EVALID Chunk (see {{sctp-encryption-chunk-newchunk-EVALID}}) containing the list of Encryption Engines previously sent in the CRYPT parameter of the INIT chunk.
+The Server receiving the EVALID chunk will compare the Encryption Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same engine in the same position, it will reply to the Client with an EVALID chunk containing the chose Encryption Engine, otherwise it will reply with an ABORT chunk.
+When the Client will receive the EVALID chunk, it will compare with the previous chosen Encryption Engine and in case of mismatch with the one received previously as CRYPT parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise it will discard it.

+## Termination of an Encrypted Association

+Besides the procedures for terminating an Association explained in {{RFC9260}}, the Encryption Engine SHOULD ask SCTP Host for terminating an Association when having an internal error or by detecting a security violation.
+The internal design of Encryption Engines and their capability is out of the scope of the current document.

 ## Encrypted Data Chunk handling